SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

 We have Differents Types Network Plugins:

-This tutorial uses the Calico virtual network.
+If we use the Calico virtual network:

-Enter the following:
 ####
     sudo kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.28.0/manifests/tigera-operator.yaml
 ####
+If we use the flannel virtual network:
     sudo kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml

 Allow the process to complete.